IcarusSO/co-channel/README.md

 * [channel.select(selectedArr)] - selecting the first channel which is valid, return a Prmise
 * [channel.take.selected()] - used in channel.select, take action if it is the selected channel
 * [channel.put.selected()] - used in channel.select, put action if it is the selected channel
+* [channel.wrap(promise)] - wrapping a promise to make it accepting channel as the last argument which be used to control to co-occurrence
+* [channel.DEFAULT] - type of a channel, extra buffers are queued
+* [channel.DROPPING] - type of a channel, extra buffers are dropped
+* [channel.SLIDING] - type of a channel, extra buffers replace the eraliest buffers

    [new channel(buffer_no)]: <https://github.com/IcarusSO/co-channel>
    [channel.put(brick)]: <https://github.com/IcarusSO/co-channel>